Auckland68/MScAssessments/README.md

 # Projects
 Completed Assessment Notebooks

-Code and reports from completed assessments and individual projects
+This repository contains the code and reports from completed assessments and individual projects as part of the MSc Data Science & Analytics course